Nuts or seeds, homemade energy balls, veggies with hummus, and shrimp or sardines are just some of the many healthy combinations you can snack on.

 - 1 tablespoon (15 mL) of coconut oil

 - 1/4 cup (16 grams) of cocoa powder

-Roll the mixture into balls and store in the refrigerator for a convenient, wholesome snack.
-Calorie content varies depending on ingredients and size, but 1 energy ball will usually have around 100 calories.
+Roll the mixture into balls and store in the refrigerator for a convenient, whole-food snack.
+Calorie content varies depending on ingredients and size, but 1 energy ball typically has around 100 calories.